lwyer-star/Process-Journal-Task-2/weeks/week8.md

 ---

 ### Reflection
-Early alerts are readable and the one-action banner keeps decisions simple during a run.
-The prototype also demonstrates my Week 7 stance: real-time micro-advice over dashboards, privacy by design (coarse, ephemeral data) and combined human + dog safety.
-Next, I’ll tune thresholds from testing, tighten the copy and polish the UI for the Week 9 wrap-up.
+Early alerts are readable, and the one-action banner keeps decisions simple during a run.
+The prototype also demonstrates my Week 7 stance: real-time micro-advice over dashboards, privacy by design (coarse, ephemeral data), and combined human + dog safety.
+Next, I’ll tune thresholds from testing, tighten the copy, and polish the UI for the Week 9 wrap-up.